-We are responsible for protecting, conserving and managing all wildlife.
+We are responsible for protecting, conserving and managing all protected species.
 Native animals are protected in New South Wales by the Biodiversity Conservation Act 2016 (BC Act).
-Under the BC Act, it is an offence to harm, shoot, buy or sell kangaroos for commercial purposes without a licence.
+Under the BC Act, it is an offence to harm, buy or sell kangaroos for commercial purposes without a licence.

 Kangaroo management program

 The kangaroo management program works to maintain ecologically sustainable populations of certain kangaroo species.
 We manage and regulate the commercial harvesting of 4 species of kangaroo:

 To manage the commercial harvesting of kangaroos we: